-The 2021 Hilberry SIP Symposium will be held virtually on Saturday, May 1.
+The 2022 Hilberry SIP Symposium will be held on Friday and Saturday, April 29 and 30.

 In the second year of the symposium, a tradition was begun of inviting an English Department alumnus/a to give the keynote address.
 Department faculty propose names of graduates who have done interesting things with their English background, who might have an important message for current seniors, and who will be good speakers.